phizaz/ssher/README.md

 ```

 # Usage
-There are 3 options as follows:
+There are 4 options as follows:

 * `--name` use this to perform `ssh`, but instead of using username and host you can simply use an arbitrary name that you have given to the host.
 * `--list` show all the hosts, names and usernames in the database.
 * `--add` use this to add a new host and username into the database, you can give it a name during the process.
+* (version 0.6) `--remove` use this to remove either a name or a username from the database.

 # Example